 Family Services staff partner with families to establish family partnership agreements based on goals identified by each family.
 For most of the year staff provided virtual services before resuming optional in person home or center visits the last few months of the year.
 Goals are highly individualized and outline how the family and KCI will work together to achieve the identified goal.

-- During the 2020/2021 program year, 59 families 39% of enrolled families participated in the family partnership agreement process through May 2021. - Families established 66 Family Life Practice goals through May of 2021.
+During the 2021/2022 program year, 147 families (67%) participated in the family partnership agreement process through May 2022.

+Families established 176 Family Life Practice goals through May of 2022.

-AVERAGE MONTHLY ENROLLMENT-FUNDED ENROLLMENT=223\
+AVERAGE MONTHLY ENROLLMENT-FUNDED ENROLLMENT=257